ibrahimtahaozcicek/evie.selfbot/README.md

 To start the selfbot, in the command prompt, run the following command:
 `node app.js`

-For support join the [evie.codes discord server](http://discord.gg/QnWkbXV) and talk to me!
+For support join [York's Server](https://discord.gg/9ESEZAx) and talk to me!